How can myCourses become a tool that empowers students during their academic career?

 When students submit an assignment with higher grade weightage on time, they get a more rewarding message.

 With the use of relevant copy, illustrations and features such as custom reminders and progress reports, myCourses can help get students back on track.

 Overdue tasks will be marked in red, with a different icon in the task list.

 If a student submits an assignment late, the dropbox summary message will change accordingly.
-Students will also get an option to contact their professors since they submitted the assignment late.
+Students will also get an option to contact their professors.

 Students can set up custom reminders for assignments in myCourses, such as an essay due at the end of the semester.